If you want...Start with...Pricing shape

 MacWhisper ProVaries by channelVaries by channelBest judged as a file transcription purchase

-If you want one-Mac live dictation and the cost table is the deciding factor, download Speakmac and see whether the free tier covers the workflow.
-If it does, the paid decision is a small one-time unlock rather than a subscription ladder.
+If you want focused live Mac dictation and the cost table is the deciding factor, the paid decision is a small one-time unlock rather than a subscription ladder.

 Side-by-Side Comparison